JoePedroza/UT-VIRT_DATA-GROUP-6-Project/README.md

 The presentation outlines the project, including the following:
 - Selected topic
-- Reason why they selected their topic ✓ Description of their source of data
+- Reason why they selected their topic
+- Description of their source of data
 - Questions they hope to answer with the data
 - Description of the data exploration phase of the project
 - Description of the analysis phase of the project
-- Dashboard storyboard
+- Includes Dashboard storyboard

 ## Github